erenozpar/postman-api-crud-mini-project/README.md

 ---

 ## Test Scenarios
-# GET All Users
+- GET All Users
-# GET Single User
+- GET User by Id
-# GET User Comments
+- GET User Comments
-# GET Comments PostId
+- GET Comments by PostId
-# Create User
+- Create User
-# Update User
+- Update User
-# Delete User
+- Delete User

 ##  How to Run This Project